serdar-acir/HPC_Monitor/README.md

 # HPC_Monitor
-Real-time HPC performance monitoring tool with automatic node detection and basic benchmarking
+A real-time HPC performance monitoring tool with automatic node detection and basic benchmarking